QuickFastly/Nova-Regna/World/Map/Shinzen/City of Hashiri/Kayamori.md

     </table>
   </div>

-Kayamori is a town located within the [[Kaidō ward]] of the city of [[City of Hashiri]].
+Kayamori is a town located within the [[Kaidō ward]] of the city of [[Hashiri]].
 It is a primarily residential area with both high density and low density areas in close proximity, also containing a large protected park area and a large forestry and logging operation.

 -----
 > [!cite] Author info